For more information, or to schedule a consultation.

 B. Thomas Gray, PhD, ABPP holds doctoral degrees in Counseling Psychology from Texas A&M University, and in Anthropology from Case Western Reserve University.
 He is the Director of Training for the The Office of Civil and Forensic Mental Health, Court Services Department.
 In that role, he supervises and conducts forensic evaluations, primarily of competency and criminal responsibility, and provides consultation and supervisory oversight for the department’s evaluators, including an active postdoctoral fellowship program.
 He also runs a small private practice providing guardianship and other forensic psychological evaluations, as well as consultation to law enforcement agencies.

-Caitlin Vigil, MD, is a Forensic Psychiatry Fellowship faculty member and senior instructor in the Department of Psychiatry at the University of Colorado Anschutz Medical Campus in Aurora, Colorado.
-She has previously served in the United States Air Force and worked in the Veterans Health Administration.
+Caitlin Vigil, MD is a Senior Instructor in the Department of Psychiatry at the University of Colorado School of Medicine.
+She previously served in the United States Air Force and worked in the Veterans Health Administration as a general adult psychiatrist.
 Dr. Vigil was awarded the American Academy of Psychiatry and the Law’s Rappeport Fellowship in 2013 and completed her forensic psychiatry fellowship training in 2019.
-Dr. Vigil’s current work includes forensic evaluations, clinical services, and trainee supervision, with a focus on correctional psychiatry and post-adjudication evaluations of insanity acquittees.
+Dr. Vigil’s current work includes forensic evaluations, clinical services, and trainee supervision, with a focus on carceral psychiatry and post-adjudication evaluations of insanity acquittees.

 Casey Wolf, MD, is a child and adolescent psychiatrist and a forensic psychiatrist.
 She earned her bachelor’s degree at Duke University and her medical degree at The George Washington University Medical School.
 She completed a residency in general psychiatry and fellowships in child and adolescent psychiatry and forensic psychiatry at the University of Colorado Health Sciences Center.
 She is a Clinical Instructor in the Department of Psychiatry and a faculty member of the Forensic Psychiatry Department of the University of Colorado School of Medicine.
 She teaches residents and fellows about the juvenile justice system and supervises second year child and adolescent psychiatry fellows doing yearlong community psychiatry rotations.
 She has been working at WellPower, a large community mental health center serving the city and county of Denver, since she finished her fellowships.
 Dr. Wolf is the Medical Director for Forensic Services at WellPower where she helps direct clinical risk management for the organization, in addition to working with children and families.
 She is passionate about youth involved in the juvenile justice system.
 In addition, she has a private practice in forensic psychiatry where she does both criminal and civil evaluations with people of all ages.